EthanSansom/phinterval/README.md

-Sometimes it is useful to consider these holey time-spans as a single observation rather than a collection of observations. phinterval provides tools to work with such holey time-span observations.
+Sometimes it is useful to consider these holey time-spans as a single observation rather than a collection of observations. phinterval provides tools to work with such observations.

-The implementation of and conventions used in this package borrow heavily from the [lubridate](https://lubridate.tidyverse.org/) `<interval>` class.
-The `<phinterval>` class is meant to be a super-class of `<interval>` and the two classes are often interchangeable.
+The implementation of, and conventions used by, this package borrow heavily from the [lubridate](https://lubridate.tidyverse.org/) `<interval>` class.
+The `<phinterval>` class is meant to be a super-class of `<interval>`, meaning that the two classes are often interchangeable.

 ## Installation

+⚠️ This package is still **under construction**. ⚠️

 You can install the development version of phinterval from [GitHub](https://github.com/) with: